HomagGroup/HOMAG-Connect/Applications/MaterialManager/Samples/Statistics/Readme.md

 <h1 id="BoardInventoryHistory"> Board inventory history</h1>

-The Homag Connect materialManager boards client provides a method to view the the history of the board inventory.
+The HOMAG Connect materialManager boards client provides a method to view the the history of the board inventory.

 <strong>Example:</strong>